isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-08-additional-temporary-relief-measures-for-property-sector-due-to-covid19.md

 7. <u>ABSD</u>.
 Under the ABSD regime, developers are to commence and complete the residential development, and sell all housing units in the residential development project within the specified timelines<sup><a href="#fn2" id="ref2">2</a></sup>,  failing which they will be subject to the ABSD on the purchase of the land.
 Under the additional temporary relief measures, the specified commencement and completion timelines will be extended by a further 6 months, for qualifying residential development projects.
 There is no further extension of the specified timeline to sell all housing units in the residential development project.

 The conditions to be met to qualify for the extension of the specified timelines for commencement of residential development remain the same (as per the temporary relief measures announced on 6 May 2020), and are as follows:
-    i.
-The land was purchased on or before 1 June 2020; and ii.
+<br>i.
+The land was purchased on or before 1 June 2020; and
+<br>ii.
 The original timeline for commencement of the residential development expired on or after 1 February 2020.

 The conditions to be met to qualify for extension of the specified timeline for completion of residential development remain the same (as per the temporary relief measures announced on 6 May 2020), and are as follows:
-    i.
-The land was purchased on or before 1 June 2020; and ii.
+<br>i.
+The land was purchased on or before 1 June 2020; and
+<br>ii.
 The original timeline for completion of the residential development expired on or after 1 February 2020.

 Eligible developers will be granted the extension automatically.
 No application is necessary.